CentraleNantesROV/thruster_manager/README.md

 If both `min` and `max` thrusts are given then the overall thrusts are scaled down to fit in the constraints.

-If the deadzone is given *and* the allocation matrix has a non-null kernel then a basic iterative algorithm will try to apply the desired wrench while avoiding thrusts between `[-deadzone, +deadzone]`.
+If the deadzone is given *and* the allocation matrix has a non-null kernel then a basic iterative algorithm will try to apply the desired wrench while avoiding thrusts between `[-deadzone, +deadzone]`, according to the following article:

+`Ropars, Benoit, et al. "Thruster's dead-zones compensation for the actuation system of an underwater vehicle."
+2015 European Control Conference (ECC).
+IEEE, 2015.`.

 This behavior is illustrated in the figure below where a BlueROV2 is standing still while its 4 horizontal thrusters apply non-null forces.